texfaq/texfaq.github.io/FAQ-oddpage.md

 \ifthenelse{\boolean{oddpage}}{<odd page stuff>}{<even page stuff>}
 ```

-Of course, the ''label'' contributes to LaTeX's ''Rerun to get
+Of course, the "label" contributes to LaTeX's "Rerun to get
-cross-references right'' error messages&hellip;
+cross-references right" error messages&hellip;

 The Koma-Script classes have an `addmargin*` environment
 that also provides the sorts of facilities that the [`changepage`](https://ctan.org/pkg/changepage)